 - Throw the rest of your towels (they won’t all fit in the hanging basket) into your hamper and place your hamper somewhere easy to reach.
 I keep ours in our laundry room, the same place I kept our spare paper towels.

 - Our dogs will occasionally take interest in a towel that smells yummy, but it’s only happened maybe twice this year.
 As Lachlan gets older and more curious, I may move the bucket onto a kitchen counter, so he isn’t getting into gross towels.
+(UPDATE: It’s now kept on the counter next to the garbage can.
+It’s out of Lachlan’s reach and still easily accessible.)

 - When the bucket gets full, I toss all of the towels in the washing machine (typically with a small load of clothes) and wash everything together.
 Be sure to dry them in a dryer or with sunshine!
 This is the part that really knocks out bacteria.
 When they’re clean, I throw them into the hamper and have an entire hamper full of towels ready to be used.
 I’ve never bothered folding them, I would never keep up with this if I had to fold them! #sorrynotsorry